webdeveloper25m/latest-blog/content/blog/html.md

 Hypertext Markup Language is the standard markup language for documents designed to be displayed in a web browser.
 It can be assisted by technologies such as Cascading Style Sheets and scripting languages such as JavaScript,The <!DOCTYPE html> declaration defines that this document is an HTML5 document,html root

 HTML (HyperText Markup Language) is the most basic building block of the Web.
 It defines the meaning and structure of web content.
-Other technologies besides HTML are generally used to describe a web page's appearance/presentation (CSS) or functionality/behavior (JavaScript).
+Other technologies besides HTML are generally used to describe a web page's appearance/presentation (CSS) or functionality/behavior (JavaScript)

-"Hypertext" refers to links that connect web pages to one another, either within a single website or between websites.
+"Hypertext" refers to linksthat connect web pages to one another. either within a single website or between websites.
 Links are a fundamental aspect of the Web.
 By uploading content to the Internet and linking it to pages created by other people, you become an active participant in the World Wide Web.

 HTML uses "markup" to annotate text, images, and other content for display in a Web browser.
 HTML markup includes special "elements" such as <head>, <title>, <body>, <header>, <footer>, <article>, <section>, <p>, <div>, <span>, <img>, <aside>, <audio>, <canvas>, <datalist>, <details>, <embed>, <nav>, <output>, <progress>, <video>, <ul>, <ol>, <li> and many others.